WHAT AIN'T IN IFA--ASTROLOGY

 the figure of the first house, all equal to sixteen figures."

 But, again, there is only one problem here.
 Not a single odu (nor any other source) is cited to authorize this conjecture.
 And so it goes with the astrotheologists who--downhill from there-- would seek to import into Ifa these Medeterranean-rim philosophies and religions in order to seek legitization as a world class religion in the eyes of Europeans and their unwitting progeny--includ- ing Pan-African Spiritualists among the African Americans.

 * * * * * * * * * * * *

 The Religion of Astrology Described

 For my purposes, I assert that, in its essence, astrology is still a religion and has never ceased to be one.
-It is a belief system that ascribes to its God (a God called “Cosmos”) the role of creating and setting into motion heavenly bodies such as planets and stars that, for their parts, had temper- aments (and thus, personalities) with emanating “energy” (light, and nothing else) capable of gov- erning the terrestrial, social, and personal fates of events and human destinies on Earth.
-Its relig- ious rituals are in the nature of astrological chart constructions, and its ceremonies consists of con- ventions in which its adherents enjoy pontification about each others' canons and conventions of belief (or debate them).
-This is it; pure and simple.
+It is a belief system that ascribes to its God (a God called “Cosmos”) the role of creating and setting into motion heavenly bodies such as planets and stars that, for their parts have agency, have temperaments (and, thus, personalities) which emanate “energy” (light, if nothing else) cap- able of affecting and governing the terrestrial, social, and personal fates of events and human destinies on Earth.
+Its religious rituals are in the nature of astrological chart constructions, and its ceremonies consists of conventions in which its adherents enjoy pontification about each others' canons and conventions of belief (or debate them).
+This is it; pure and simple--religion.

 A quick review of its history—insofar as the Western astrological legacy is concerned—is in order.
 But this is only done to comment on the typical cultural, socio-economic and ecological elements and prerequisites that a culture would have to have in place before its rudimentary astronomy could evolve into a belief system like that which we call astrology.